West Africa's gold miners are having a major moment - Miningmx

 Perils in small caps

 Obviously, there are many perils with smaller companies.
-Look no further than Hummingbird Resources, a UK-listed firm whose valuation dropped to a record low this year after it failed to ramp up its $120m Guinea mine, Kouroussa, on time.
-In July 2023, Hummingbird poured first gold from the mine, against which it secured a $55m loan from Coris Bank to bolster the balance sheet.
-The loan took net debt to $122.8m as of the third quarter, a consequence of Kouroussa and the failure of Hummingbird’s flagship Mali mine, Yanfolila.
+Look no further than Hummingbird Resources, a UK-listed firm whose valuation dropped to a near-record low this year after it failed to ramp up its $120m Guinea mine, Kouroussa, on time.
+In July 2023, Hummingbird poured first gold from the mine for which it had raised $55m from Coris Bank.
+The loan took net debt to $122.8m as of the third quarter, a consequence of Kouroussa’s difficulties.
+A year earlier Hummingbird’s flagship Mali mine, Yanfolila ran into production problems.

 Hummingbird CEO Dan Betts pledged to a three-year repayment plan starting with $77m this year.
 In December 2023, however, the company returned to the market amid ramp-up delays at Kouroussa with a $30m equity placement of which $25m was cornerstoned by investment bank CIG, taking its stake in Hummingbird to 45%.
 Hummingbird also said it would hedge 15% of its forecast gold production for 2024 in an effort to provide some top-line security.

 Unfortunately, the company has fallen out with its main mining contractor on Kouroussa.
 Investors fled the stock after mining stopped.
-A meeting with an understandably miffed Coris Bank was called.
+Hummingbird also reported it met with Coris Bank.
+The bank was most likely concerned by events.
 The hovering abilities of hummingbirds are well known: acrobatic flyers that can skilfully manoeuvre through the air.
-Gold companies with no cash and heavy debt balances have wings of lead.
+Gold companies with no cash and heavy debt balances tend to have wings of lead.

 A version of this article was first published in the Financial Mail.